Subscribie/subscribie/docs/content/en/docs/Tasks/adding-vat.md

 Does your shop need to charge VAT for your products and services?
 Follow these 3 simple steps to add VAT to your subscription shop.

+>  VAT is not enabled by default for shops.

 ## Steps to add VAT to your Subsciption Plans.

-Step 1: VAT is not enabled by default for subscription shops, so to activate VAT to your shop, log into your store and navigate to "Manage My Shop".
+Step 1: On your Dashboard go to "Manage My Shop".

 ![](https://subscribie.co.uk/blog/content/images/2022/10/image.png)